 - You want to save on monthly fees for your first three years of operations: The SVB Edge business checking account waives monthly fees for the first three years upon account opening.
 Meanwhile, the SVB ScaleUp business checking account waives monthly fees for the first year upon account opening.

-- You want discounts on business software: SVB offers discounts on some of the most widely-used business tools, including AWS, Google Cloud, Zoom, and Slack.
+- You want discounts on business software: SVB offers discounts on some of the most widely-used business tools, including Amazon Web Services (AWS), Google Cloud, Zoom, and Slack.

-- You want to earn rewards on credit card purchases: With an SVB business checking account, you can qualify for an SVB Innovators Card, which is among our list of the best business credit cards with no personal guarantee.
+- You want to earn rewards on credit card purchases: With an SVB business checking account, you can qualify for an SVB Innovators Card.
 The charge card is made for startups that can pay balances in full every month, lets you earn 2x unlimited points, and has no annual fee.
 SVB also offers as many free employee cards as you need.

-- You want to earn competitive interest on savings: The SVB Edge account comes with a free startup money market account, which earns interest at a rate of 3.40%.
+- You want to earn competitive interest on savings: The SVB Edge account comes with a free startup money market account, which earns interest at a rate of up to 4.91% APY.

 - You want to bank without a monthly fee: While SVB charges no monthly fees on your first three years of using SVB Edge (or your first year of using SVB ScaleUp), it charges a steep $50 monthly fee after that period.
-Lili, Found, and Novo are great alternatives for freelancers and self-employed professionals looking to save on fees without a time limit.
+If you are looking for free business checking for your tech company or startup, check out our review of Mercury business checking.

-- You want a bank with a strong branch presence: SVB only has branches in Arizona, California, Colorado, Florida, Georgia, Illinois, Massachusetts, Minnesota, New York, North Carolina, Oregon, Pennsylvania, Texas, Utah, Virginia, and Washington.
+- You want a bank with a strong branch presence: SVB only has branches in Arizona, California, Colorado, Florida, Georgia, Illinois, Massachusetts, New York, North Carolina, Oregon, Pennsylvania, Texas, Utah, Virginia, and Washington.
 A better alternative would be Chase, which has 4,700 branches across 48 states.
+See our Chase Business Checking review for details.

-- You want to earn interest on checking deposits: SVB business checking accounts don’t earn interest.
+- You want to earn interest on checking deposits: SVB business checking accounts do not earn interest.
 Bluevine offers 2.00% APY to accounts that meet its activity requirements.
+Read our review of Bluevine Business Checking for more information.

 Silicon Valley Bank Business Checking Overview